Jazz-jpg/Game-Design/README.md

 * Developer -Madison pew
 * Developer -Sean Radatz
 * Developer -Rachel Yang
-## Game Features and Design methodologies
+## Game Features and Design methodologies, & Tools

 - Developed using specific frameworks, such as MDA
 - Developed in Construct 3, Gb-Studio, and Twine